|

 Explore the architectural beauty of the Münchner Residenz courtyard with its ornate fountain.

-Here is a helpful Map for this part of the afternoon route.
+Here is a Map for this part of the afternoon route.
 It’s only 11 minutes walking between the sights.
+Click on and save the image below to you phone or google account. ⬇️

 Mid to Later Afternoon in Munich – Parks & Relaxation